 - Slow down the shopping.
 If you are constantly buying home décor, clothes, or extra food without much thought, the same clutter might happen again.
 Make grocery lists before you head out, create a home list of items you want or need, and stop yourself from impulsive purchases.
 Not on the list?
 Then it won’t be in the cart!

 With all of these different possible sad reactions after you’ve decluttered you have to wonder, is decluttering really good for you?

 Making a change can be uncomfortable.
 Decluttering your home, your life, and even your social calendar can be a lot of change to undertaking.
 To top it off the result might not be exactly what you envisioned.

 So why declutter?
 Is it even really good for you if it could potentially cause so much sadness after?

 The answer is still yes!

 - Your physical health will improve.
 Homes that get too cluttered can trap more dirt & dust, cause difficulties in getting to exits in emergencies, and can start fires.

 - Your mental health will improve.
 Cluttered environments can be a direct link to anxiety, depression, and can be used as an excuse for ignoring important self-care.

-Decluttering is not always easy, but facing the problem head on is the only way we can survive from drowning in the mess.
-We not only face our physical possessions, we face ourselves.
+Decluttering is not always easy, but facing the problem head-on is the only way we can survive from drowning in the mess.
+We not only face our physical possessions, but we also face ourselves.